-We are very proud to report that The Grey Coat Hospital GCSE and BTEC results have remained high and our ambitious targets have been met.
+We are very proud to report that The Grey Coat Hospital GCSE results have remained extremely high and our ambitious targets have been met yet again.
+The school has been cited in the press as one of the highest performing schools for GCSE results in London.
 This is, once again, a testimony to the expert quality of teaching and assessment that takes place at our school; the high level of academic and pastoral support given by our staff; the continued hard work and resilience of our students; and the strong support of our parents.